From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Time needed: 30 days

-Here are 9 steps for creating good management reports:
+Here are 9 steps for creating good management reporting system

 1. Define the purpose and audience